 Paul RussellCourse Leader at Lloyd's Maritime Academy

-Since 2010, Paul now runs his own maritime consultancy dedicated to the professional development of seafarers.
-Some of the first projects included editing for the publication Marine Propulsion and Auxiliary as well as teaching the Science I & II to a group of superyacht engineers.
+In 2010 Paul started his own maritime consultancy dedicated to the professional development of seafarers.
+Some of the first projects included; Editor for the publication Marine Propulsion and Auxiliary as well as teaching the Science I & II to a group of superyacht engineers.
 Paul then worked to complete the business plan for a new multi-million pound marine training and conference complex under development by Viking Recruitment Limited just outside Dover in the UK.
-Subsequently, Paul has completed a change management strategy for a leading maritime charity, updated two marine engineering books, delivered a teaching program for undergraduates learning marine engineering and provided leadership to an MSc program in Marine Operations.
+Subsequently Paul has completed; a change management strategy for a leading maritime charity, updated two marine engineering books, delivered a teaching program for undergraduates learning marine engineering and provided leadership to an MSc program in Marine Surveying.
 Current projects include Training Needs Analysis, Quality Review of course provision and support for cadets undergoing their on-board experiential learning.